sendgrid/sendgrid-python/USE_CASES.md

 ### Setup
 #### Create a project
-To deploy your application to Google App Engine, you must first create a Cloud Platform project and App Engine application using the Cloud Platform Console.

-For this goto [App Engine](https://console.cloud.google.com/projectselector/appengine/create) and either select or create an application.
+To deploy your application to Google App Engine, you must first create a Cloud Platform project and App Engine application using the Google Cloud Platform Console.
+Go to [App Engine](https://console.cloud.google.com/projectselector/appengine/create) and either select or create an application.

 After creating a project, select a region.

-After Google App Engine initializes the backend services for your app, proceed further.
+After the Google App Engine initializes the backend services for your app, proceed further.

 #### Install the SDK
 Google cloud SDK is needed for Google App Engine.
 If you have already configured the SDK you may skip this step, otherwise you will need to install the SDK to deploy your app to Google App Engine.

-Follow the [steps](https://cloud.google.com/appengine/docs/standard/go/download) to Download the SDK.
+Follow the [steps](https://cloud.google.com/appengine/docs/standard/python/download) to Download the SDK.

-Once you have the gcloud tool installed, make sure it is correctly configured for the project.For assistance, take a look at the [gcloud reference](https://cloud.google.com/sdk/gcloud/reference/)
+Once you have the gcloud tool installed, make sure it is correctly configured for the project.
+For assistance, take a look at the [gcloud reference](https://cloud.google.com/sdk/gcloud/reference/)

 ### Example app
-Before proceeding, add [this](https://github.com/sendgrid/sendgrid-python) SendGrid python library to the ```lib``` directory.
+Before proceeding, add [this](https://github.com/sendgrid/sendgrid-python) SendGrid python library to the `lib` directory.
 Fot assistance check [this](https://cloud.google.com/appengine/docs/standard/python/tools/using-libraries-python-27#installing_a_third-party_library).

 Also create a SendGridAPI key for your application at [SendGrid](https://app.sendgrid.com/settings/api_keys).
 This will be needed for authentication.